HuntsmanCancerInstitute/UMIScripts/docs/apps/embedded_UMI_extractor.md

 UMI Options:

-    -l --length  <integer>  Length of UMI at beginning of read1 -L --length2 <integer>  Length of UMI at beginning of read2 (if different) -f --fixed   <text>     Fixed sequence after UMI for read1 (optional) -F --fixed2  <text>     Fixed sequence after UMI for read2 (optional, if different)
+    -l --length  <integer>  Length of UMI (required) -L --length2 <integer>  Length of UMI for read2 (only if different from read1) -f --fixed   <text>     Fixed sequence after UMI (optional) -F --fixed2  <text>     Fixed sequence after UMI for read2 (optional, only if different from read1)

 Other: